Home » Blog » Elementary » Great Ideas for St. Patrick’s Day Fun in Your Homeschool

 • Kiwi, honeydew, green grapes, green apples, and green pears

-These traditional Irish dishes don’t take too long to whip up and make a nice, hearty lunch.
+These traditional Irish dishes do not take long to prepare and make a hearty midday meal.

 • Irish brown bread